Ansbach Schloßplatz

 20. October 2021

-We had a really nice tour guide who spoke about the city with heart and soul.
+We had a really nice tour guide who passionately told us about the city.

 IH